SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO:
-- Dataset
-    - Fix it for the new graphs.
-    - Set up ways to normalize the data with any scaler and add it inside.

 - Training Loop:
     - Setup ways to save the additional loss functions.

-- EGAT:
+- EGAT Models:
-    - molecular/model.py will have both the 1MLP and 3MLP model
-    - reaction/model.py will have both the 1MLP and 3MLP model
-    - Write in a Fingerprint Based NN model in Pytorch
-    - Set up Pytorch Lightning support.
+    - Set up Pytorch Lightning support for FP Model
+    - Fully custom activation functions
+    - Fully custom end convolution layers
+    - Fully custom softmax layers
+    - Set up the ablation models.
-    - make them usable in both DGL and PyG
+    - make them usable in both DGL and PyG.
     - make them malleable to both any layer in PyG and DGL.
+    - Create an EGAT version usable for atom/bond property prediction.

 - Slurm or QSUB or other types of automation:
     - Write the job writer script for those